Neptunians/sekai-ctf-2023-web-writeup/README.md

 If you want to learn even more, I suggest reading the [excellent Request Smuggling research articles](https://portswigger.net/research/request-smuggling) from PortSwigger research, mostly by the master-hacker-defcon-talker [James Kettle](https://portswigger.net/research/james-kettle) a.k.a. [albinowax](https://twitter.com/albinowax).

 To summarize: the custom cache uses the `Content-Length` header to know the size of the post.
-[Current HTTP specification](https://datatracker.ietf.org/doc/html/rfc9112#name-transfer-encoding:~:text=A%20server%20MAY%20reject%20a%20request%20that%20contains%20both%20Content%2DLength%20and%20Transfer%2DEncoding%20or%20process%20such%20a%20request%20in%20accordance%20with%20the%20Transfer%2DEncoding%20alone) says that `Transfer-Encoding` is prioritized over `Content-Length`, but our custom cache just ignored that.
+[The HTTP specification](https://datatracker.ietf.org/doc/html/rfc9112#name-transfer-encoding:~:text=A%20server%20MAY%20reject%20a%20request%20that%20contains%20both%20Content%2DLength%20and%20Transfer%2DEncoding%20or%20process%20such%20a%20request%20in%20accordance%20with%20the%20Transfer%2DEncoding%20alone) says that `Transfer-Encoding` is prioritized over `Content-Length`, but our custom cache just ignored that.

+(And now we know why the name of the challenge is `Chunky`)

 Nice, we can smuggle requests...